-For students in Mainland China who are not able to make it to Syracuse for the spring 2021 semester, we are pleased to offer the Syracuse in Shanghai program option.
+For students in Mainland China who are not able to make it to Syracuse for the fall 2021 semester, we are pleased to offer the Syracuse in Shanghai program option.

 Through this U.S.-style higher education program, you will have the opportunity to: